-Working across Somerset, the befriending service provides a valuable social link for older people who may be lonely or isolated, particularly those in rural areas.
+Working across Somerset and North Somerset, the Befriending service provides a valuable social link for older people who may be lonely or isolated, particularly those in rural areas.

-Our large team of befriending volunteers are available for one-to-one support, regular visits or telephone calls as well as for links into services, community groups and activities.
-Volunteers visit people, perhaps for an hour each week, in their own home to chat and enjoy a cup of tea in a relaxed environment.
+Our large team of Befriending volunteers are available for one-to-one support, regular visits and for links into services, community groups and activities.
+Volunteers are matched and then visit a person, perhaps for an hour each week, in their own home to chat and enjoy a cup of tea in a relaxed environment.

-Social interaction is a vital part of our daily lives: lack of contact can quickly lead to loneliness and depression and have a serious effect on our quality of life.
+Social interaction is a vital part of our daily lives: lack of contact can quickly lead to loneliness and depression and have a serious effect on our quality of life and our health.
 A visit from “a special friend” can often become the highlight of the week and soon lifts the spirits.

 Client referrals come from a variety of sources, including statutory authorities, family members and the person themselves.
 Great care is taken to ensure that clients are matched with like-minded volunteers and many firm and genuine friendships can form, lasting for a number of years.